Future prospects on testing extensions to $\Lambda$CDM through the weak lensing of gravitational waves: Modelling Binary Merger Observations

 is spectroscopic, with $\sigma_{0,{\rm BSS}} = 0.001$ \cite{GW170817}. \item[---] For DSS, a localisation uncertainty of $1\,$deg$^2$ is adopted \cite{BBH_error_Fisher,BBH_error_estimte}.
 The redshift is determined by a statistical average of galaxies in the localisation error box.
 We set

 Here, $\sigma_{0,{\rm DSS}} = 0.03$ representing expected photometric uncertainties from the Vera C. Rubin Observatory \cite{LSST_sigz}.
+Future high redshift spectroscopic galaxy surveys, such as MegaMapper \cite{MM}, could allow a statistical DSS method with spectroscopic redshifts (spec$-z$).
 The two functions $f(z)$ and $g(z)$ represent the GW detector and galaxy survey selection functions respectively, and are discussed further below. \item[---] BSS events are observed up to $z_{\rm max} = 2$ based on 3G GW detector horizons \cite{ET_BNS,CE} and future spectroscopic galaxy surveys \cite{WFIRST_specz,EUCLID}. \item[---] For DSS, $z_{\rm max} = 3.5$, from the limit of future photometric galaxy surveys \cite{LSST_photometry}.
 These galaxies are needed to estimate the source redshift. \item[---] There are typically expected to be a factor of $10$ more BBH than BNS detections \cite{GW_CROSS,ET,LISA_BNS,LISA_STELLAR}.
 Only a fraction of BNS mergers will have EM counterparts.
-From this we assume $N_{\rm DSS}/N_{\rm BSS} = 100$ for 3G detectors, consistent with current LIGO detections \cite{LIGO_Rates}. \end{itemize}
+From this we assume $N_{\rm DSS}/N_{\rm BSS} = 100$ for 3G detectors, consistent with current LVK detections \cite{LIGO_Rates}. \end{itemize}

 The observed redshift distribution of binary mergers $p(z)$ is a combination of different factors,

 For a given population of binaries, $p^{\rm{(th)}}(z)$ is a theoretical probability distribution derived from a theoretical cosmic merger rate density $\mathcal{R}(z)$, which can be modelled from the star formation rate and binary synthesis properties.
 The source number distribution is found from